 Historic Yamba Hill Walk

-Both tracks are self-guided and follow the steps of 18th century explorer Matthew Flinders.
+Both tracks are self-guided and follow the steps of 18th-century explorer Matthew Flinders.
 You’ll pass by Flinders Well, the Yamba Lighthouse, and the Yamba Museum, where you can pick up a trail map.

 Turner’s Breakwall

-The breakwall at Turner’s Beach is a great place to go for a stroll and watch the surfers.
-The rocky wall extends into the mouth of the Clarence River so you’ll have a great view of Turners Beach and the Lighthouse.
+The breakwall at Turner’s Beach is a great place to go for a stroll and to watch the surfers.
+The rocky wall extends into the mouth of the Clarence River, so you’ll have a great view of Turners Beach and the Lighthouse.
 You’re likely to find the breakwall lined with anglers, as it’s one of the best fishing spots in Yamba.

 Turners Beach, Yamba, New South Wales